PandaDap2006/MCMod/README.md

 # Warning
-The project were change to the Paper API because of the entity goal system and Pathfinding
+The project were change to the Paper API because of the entity goal system and Pathfinding.
+### Update
+This might be reverted back to spigot.

 # MCMod (Still in development and name might change)
 This api is for paper plugin creators that want to add custom Block, Items, Entities and Guis along with other things.